 along cut lines

 - The angle estimator shows two amounts of turn.
 How do you think they are related?
-(The two together make up a full turn.
-This might be a good time to introduce complementary angles.)
+(The two together make up a full turn.)

-- Children draw an estimate of an angle and measure it with a protractor to see how close their estimate is.
+- Ask students to draw an estimate of an angle and then measure it with a protractor to see how close their estimate is.
+Use 90 degrees, 45 degrees, 100 degrees, 200 degrees.